- University Honors Advising

 Current Seminars

-- Honors Fundamentals of Business Analytics in Sport and Entertainment
+- Honors Application of Business Analytics in Sport

 This course is designed to provide students with an introductory overview of sport business analytics concepts.
 Students in this course will learn about how organizations in the sport business industry utilize data and apply analytics to make more informed strategic business decisions that create a sustainable competitive advantage.
 Course topics will be presented and analyzed via a series of current issue case studies and collaborative workshops facilitated by the instructor of this course along with sport business industry leaders.
-Students will also have an opportunity to work on a variety of practical application projects throughout the semester on topics such as dynamic and variable ticket pricing, corporate sponsorship valuation, customer relationship management, fan engagement, retention of season ticket holders, and social media and digital marketing analytics. - Honors Medical Sociology
+Students will also have an opportunity to work on a variety of practical application projects throughout the semester on topics such as dynamic and variable ticket pricing, corporate sponsorship valuation, customer relationship management, fan engagement, retention of season ticket holders, and social media and digital marketing analytics.
+NOTE: This class takes place virtually during the designated meeting pattern.
+The physical classroom location listed for the section in myUCF is available to any students who wish to use it.
+No in-person attendance is required.

 Session C | TR 10:00-11:50 AM